patrick-florian/symfony-form-demo/README.md

 A simple demo of Symfony 4 form post, includes standard post and ajax post

 # Basic Notes:
-Not using NPM Or Webpack super basic (for now)
+- Not using NPM Or Webpack super basic (for now)
+- DemoFormController handles all actions
+- Routes and naming aliases defined via the controller as an Annotation

 # Installation Notes